 Howard County Executive Calvin Ball (D), who made history when he was elected to be the county’s first African-American chief executive, will make history again Tuesday when he nominates Lisa Myers to be the Howard County Police Department’s new chief.

-Myers, a retired Howard County Police captain, is a double trailblazer: She’ll be the department’s first black chief.
+Myers, a retired Howard County Police captain, is a double trailblazer: She’ll be the first woman and the first black person to serve as chief.

 Ball is scheduled to formally announce his choice at a news conference Tuesday morning in Ellicott City.

 “I am selecting a 27-year veteran of the Howard County Police Department, a law enforcement professional committed to community policing and making all of our communities safe,” Ball said in a statement.
 “Lisa treats everyone in our community with respect, dignity, transparency, a consistent willingness to go ‘above and beyond’ to be helpful and a constant vigilance to keep us all safe.”

 Myers, 52, had retired a year ago as the Commander of the Human Resources Bureau, overseeing Employment Services and the Education and Training Division.
 Myers began her career in 1990 as a civilian Crime Laboratory Technician.
 She entered the police academy in 1994 and worked within various components of the Police Department, including as the Chief of Staff, Patrol Division Watch Commander, Supervisor of Youth Services and Public Information Officer.

 She replaces former chief Gary Gardner, who retired at the end of last year.